 Unless otherwise noted, all traps and lures should be purchased through the IPHIS Survey Supply Ordering System.
-The trap and lure product names on the CAPS Approved Methods pages are synchronized with the product names in the IPHIS Survey Supply Ordering System.
+The trap and lure product names on the Approved Methods for Pest Surveillance pages are synchronized with the product names in the IPHIS Survey Supply Ordering System.